serghiou/download-pmc/README.md

 ## To download all XML and TXT files

-These files contain the extracted abstract, full text, tables and references for each article.
+These files contain the extracted abstract, full text, tables, references and meta-data (e.g. date of publication, type of publication, etc.) for each article.
 They are available in either .xml or .txt format.

 To download manually, go to ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/ and download your collections of interest.
 Then, run the following in your terminal to decompress the files you downloaded into a folder called "data".